Let me tell you about a CEO's nightmare I witnessed recently.

 Mistake 5: Assuming Your Team Understands the Positioning

-The problem: Market hears mixed messages.
+The problem: The market hears mixed messages.
 Brand integrity collapses.

 The fix: Document positioning in a Messaging Framework.
 Train every team member.
 Audit consistency quarterly.